Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 The brute force approach fails because the number of swaps can be excessive, and directly simulating all possible swaps would be inefficient, especially as the array length grows.

 ### Key Idea
-Instead of simulating each swap, we count the number of mismatches between the parity of the index and the parity of the element at that index.
-If the number of mismatches for even and odd indices is equal, then the array can be made good by swapping these mismatches; otherwise, it is impossible.
+Instead of simulating every exchange, we count how many mismatches between the parity of the index and the parity of the element at the index there are for even and odd indices.
+If the number of mismatches for even and odd indices is the same, then the array can be made good by swapping these mismatches; otherwise, there is no solution.

 ### Efficiency
-By iterating over the array once to count the mismatches, we can determine the result in O(n) time per test case.
-This ensures that the solution is efficient even for the maximum constraints.
+By making a single pass through the array to count the mismatches, we can determine the result in O(n) time per test case.
+This allows the solution to be viable even for the upper limits of the constraints.

 ---

 ## Chossing Teams
-Given an array where each element represents the number of times a student has participated in the ACM ICPC world programming championship, the task is to determine the maximum number of teams of exactly three students that can be formed, such that each team can participate in the championship at least k more times.
+An array where each element is the number of times a student has visited the International Collegiate Programming Contest  world programming championship is given.
+The task is to find the maximum number of teams of exactly three students that can be formed such that each team can visit the championship at least k more times.

 ### Brute Force Idea
 A brute force approach would involve generating all possible groups of three students, checking if each group meets the participation requirements, and then counting the valid teams.

 ### Why Brute Force Fails
-The brute force approach fails because the number of combinations increases rapidly as the number of students grows.
-Checking all combinations would be inefficient, especially when the input size is large (n up to 2000).
-Thus, a direct combination generation approach is not feasible.
+Brute force approach doesn't work due to the fact that the number of combinations increases extremely high as the size of students is made higher.
+Checking all combinations would be expensive, especially when the size of input is high (n up to 2000).
+A simple combination generation method is thus not feasible.

 ### Key Idea
-Instead of checking all possible combinations, we focus on counting how many students can participate at least k more times.
-This can be done by checking the number of students whose participation count y satisfies y + k <= 5.
-Once we know how many students are eligible, we can simply divide this count by 3 to determine how many full teams can be formed.
+Instead of checking all conceivable combinations, we consider counting how many students would be able to play at least k times.
+We can calculate this by checking the number of students whose involvement count y has the property of y + k <= 5.
+Once we know how many students are valid, we could simply divide it by 3 to find how many complete teams can be accepted.

 ### Efficiency
-By iterating through the list of students once to count the eligible participants, we can determine the result in O(n) time for each test case.
-This makes the solution efficient, even for large values of n (up to 2000).
+By iterating over the list of students once to determine the number of eligible participants, we can compute the result in O(n) time per test case.
+This makes the solution efficient, even for large n (up to 2000).